Please note, the order volume has been updated. This is due to package and minimum order quantities.

 It’s important to include seismic design for both non-structural and structural elements of a build, as research shows that non-structural systems suffer the largest damage in commercial buildings during an earthquake.

-Seismic conditions significantly change the behavior of anchors, compared to static conditions.
+Seismic conditions significantly change the behaviour of anchors, compared to static conditions.

 There are already codes in place to determine which anchors should be used in seismic areas.